10:00 a.m. Sunday Holy Eucharist, Rite II, with the choir or folk group held in the sanctuary.

-Advent and Lent:
+Advent and Lent

-5 p.m. – Christmas Pageant and Holy Eucharist.
+5:00 p.m. – Christmas Pageant and Holy Eucharist.

-10 p.m. – Candlelight Holy Eucharist.
+10:00 p.m. – Candlelight Holy Eucharist.

-11 a.m. – Holy Eucharist
+11 a.m. – Holy Eucharist with Christmas carols.

 Holy Week Services

-7:30 p.m. – In Scripture, music, prayers, and silence, we contemplate the saving work of Jesus Christ on the cross.No Holy Eucharist at this service.
+7:30 p.m.
+Tenebrae Service: We will contemplate the saving work of Jesus Christ on the cross through Scripture readings, music, prayers, and silence.No Holy Eucharist at this service.

 Watch the website for dates and times.

-Blessing of the Animals:
+Blessing of the Animals

-Advent Lessons and Carols:
+Advent Lessons and Carols

 This service is based on one that has been sung annually since 1918 at King’s College Chapel in Cambridge, England.
 Through music and Scripture readings, the service explores the meaning of the season: the longing for the Messiah and the realization of that hope found in the Incarnation of Christ.

-Blue Christmas Service in Advent:
+Blue Christmas Service in Advent

 This is a quiet, contemplative, candlelight service of prayers, scripture and music.
 It allows the opportunity to be in God’s presence for those of us who mourn, or who simply feel a need to await the coming of the Christ Child in contemplation and solemnity.
 Please join us in this service of quiet reflection, remembrance, comfort and hope.